asiddeley/BIMunited/README.md

 16-Mar-2017

 ## BIM United FC is
-* Designed for use in Architecture, Buildings, Construction, Design and Engineering
+* Building Informarion Modelling, designed for use in Architecture, Building, Construction, Design and Engineering
-* Provides means for administrating, browsing, creating, databasing (locally or externally) and editing a babylon scene
+* Provides for administrating, browsing, creating, databasing (locally or externally) and editing a babylon scene
-* Written in javascript and built around the Babylon JS library
+* Written in javascript and built on the excellent Babylon 3D gaming engine.
 * Extends scene and mesh objects with a rich variety of powerful functions
 * Project is versioned with Git and on maintained on GitHub